userfront/react-example/article.md

 ## Userfront removes auth complexity in React apps

-Userfront is a service that removes auth complexity.
-This makes it much easier for you to work with authentication in a React application and, perhaps most importantly, keeps the auth protocols updated for you automatically over time.
+Userfront is a framework that abstracts away auth complexity.
+This makes it much easier for you to work with authentication in a React application and, perhaps most importantly, keeps all the auth protocols updated for you automatically over time.

-The underlying philosophy at Userfront is that world-class auth should not take effort – it should be easy to start and take no effort to maintain.
-Userfront has all the bells and whistles of authentication, SSO, access control, and multi-tenancy, with a production-ready free tier up to 10,000 monthly active users.
+The underlying philosophy with Userfront is that world-class auth should not take effort – it should be easy to set up, and security updates should happen for you automatically.
+Userfront has all the bells and whistles of authentication, Single Sign On (SSO), access control, and multi-tenancy, with a production-ready free tier up to 10,000 monthly active users.
 For most modern React applications, it’s a great solution.

 ### Setting up authentication in React